yousefelassal/quote-cron/README.md

 > Let your hook always be cast; in the pool where you least expect it, there will be a fish.

 > Gratitude is the fairest blossom which springs from the soul.

+> You can observe a lot just by watching.